 Employer's Annual or Final Summary of Virginia Income Tax Withheld

 All filers must file Form VA-6, Employer's Annual Summary of Virginia Income Tax Withheld or Form VA-6H, Household Employer's Annual Summary of Virginia Income Tax Withheld.
 The VA-6 and VA-6H are due to Virginia Tax by Jan.
 31 of the following calendar year, or within 30 days after the final payment of wages by your company.
-You may file your VA-6 or VA-6H using one of our online services.
+You may file your VA-6 or VA-6H using eForms, Web Upload, or your Business Account.

 When you file Form VA-6, you must submit each federal Form W-2, W-2G, 1099, or 1099-R that shows Virginia income tax withheld.
 You must submit these forms electronically using eForms or Web Upload.

 Every withholding tax filer is required to file all withholding tax returns and payments electronically.
 Employers can meet these electronic filing and paying requirements without purchasing tax filing software.
 We offer several online services at no cost:

 - eForms allows you to file and pay tax returns using your bank account information.
 No separate signup is required. eForms also allows you to save your information and reuse it with each filing.

 Note: You do not need to file W2s or 1099s with us if there is no Virginia withholding and the income is not taxable in Virginia.
 See W-2 and 1099 Filing Guidelines for more information.

 W-2 and 1099 Filing Guidelines

 You are required to file W-2 and 1099 statements with Virginia Tax when those statements reflect Virginia income tax withheld, or the recipient worked or lived in Virginia for any part of the year.